 Historically, the fundamental decision to use stock or cash as the form of consideration (e.g., all stock, all cash or a combination thereof) in any M&A transaction has been a business decision to be made by the prospective purchaser and target companies, in consultation with their respective investment bankers and tax and legal advisors, and typically has been related to many factors, including the need for certainty of ownership split or deal value or level of dilution, the availability of financing and its cost, the tax basis of any controlling holders of target stock and the desirability and anticipated performance of the purchaser's stock.
-Typically, these factors are also inextricably linked to general economic conditions and the broader deal-making environment, as was again the case in 2014.
-M&A activity in 2014 was at its highest levels in several years.
-Data from Thomson Reuters indicates that worldwide M&A was up 47% on 2013 levels to \$3.5 trillion, the strongest annual period for deal-making since 2007, largely on the back of 95 deals with a value greater than \$5 billion.
-There are likely several reasons for this surge in activity.
-The reasons why a particular company may choose to enter into a transaction are legion and usually unique to each company.
-All the same, market conditions that likely influenced the 2014 glut in deal-making include strong stock prices (and acquirors generally being rewarded through an increased stock price for announcing deals), continued low interest rates in 2014, acquirors with large reserves of cash on balance sheets, and generally high levels of investor confidence.2 Deal activity in 2014 also grew on the back of a significant number of bids by hostile acquirors.
-In light of the currently high levels of corporate confidence, acquiror boards appear to be less worried about reputational fallout from making such bids (and, on the target side, from spurning hostile bids that they deem to be too low).
-As an article in the New York Times Dealbook in June 2014 pointed out, hostile bids have also become more viable in the present market due to the widespread removal or diminution of once-common defensive mechanisms such as staggered boards and poison pills, often as a result of campaigns by activist institutional
+Typically, these factors are also inextricably linked to general economic conditions and the broader deal making environment, as was again the case in 2015.
+2015 saw the strongest annual period for M&A activity on record, with transactional activity up 32% from the already elevated levels seen in 2014.
+Data from Thomson Reuters1 indicates worldwide M&A transactions totaled \$4.7 trillion, including 71 "mega deals" with a value greater than \$10 billion.
+Overall, over 42,000 worldwide deals were announced during 2015, a 0.2% increase compared to 2014.
+The United States was a driving force behind this activity, with transactions totaling \$2.3 trillion during 2015, an increase of 64% compared to the level of activity seen during 2014.